revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-- A Delegate is a variable that holds the reference to a method.
-Hence it is a function pointer or reference type.
-All Delegates are derived from System.Delegate namespace.
-Both Delegate and the method that it refers to can have the same signature.
+- A Delegate is a variable that holds the reference to a method.Hence it is a function pointer or reference type.All Delegates are derived from System.Delegate namespace.Both Delegate and the method that it refers to can have the same signature.

 - **Declaring a delegate**: `public delegate void AddNumbers(int n);` After the declaration of a delegate, the object must be created by the delegate using the new keyword.